sixLUKEY/Typescript_design_patterns/src/creational-patterns/builder/overview.md

 ## Terminology

-- Product: The Product being built.
+- **Product**: The Product being built.
-- Builder Interface: The Interface that the Concrete builder should implement.
+- **Builder Interface**: The Interface that the Concrete builder should implement.
-- Builder: Provides methods to build and retrieve the concrete product.
+- **Builder**: Provides methods to build and retrieve the concrete product.
 Implements the Builder Interface.
-- Director: Has a construct() method that when called creates a customized product using the methods of the Builder.
+- **Director**: Has a construct() method that when called creates a customized product using the methods of the Builder.